contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

 3. Higher employee satisfaction: a number of people are not comfortable with the idea of working for a company where employees voice unpopular views.

     *Rebuttal:* Again, promoting association bias.
-However, there is the largest counter argument: increasing fear of losing jobs and becoming less competitive candidates.
-There is a reason I write this blog anonymously: companies might not be happy to hire people who agree with the above social norm.
+However, there is even more important counter argument: increasing fear of losing jobs and becoming less competitive candidates.
+There is a reason I write this blog anonymously: companies might not be happy about hiring people who agree with the above social norm.
 And despite the fact the most people don't have an opinion on most controversial topics, the negative of losing a job is so big, that it easily makes up for that.